devpi/devpi/README.rst

 you have a tool at your finger tips for controlling devpi-server deployment::

-    $ devpi-ctl status    # look at status of devpi processes
+    devpi-ctl status    # look at status of devpi processes

-    $ devpi-ctl stop all  # stop all processes
+    devpi-ctl stop all  # stop all processes

-    $ devpi-ctl start all # start devpi-server and redis-server
+    devpi-ctl start all # start devpi-server and redis-server

-    $ devpi-ctl tail devpi-server  # look at current logs
+    devpi-ctl tail devpi-server  # look at current logs

-    $ devpi-ctl shutdown  # shutdown all processes including supervisor
+    devpi-ctl shutdown  # shutdown all processes including supervisor

+    devpi-ctl status    # look at status of devpi processes

 In fact, ``devpi-ctl`` is just a thin wrapper around ``supervisorctl`` which picks up the right configuration files and ensures its ``supervisord``